alandefreitas/futures/docs/algorithms/algorithms.md

 # Algorithms

-The header [`algorithm.h`](/futures/reference/Files/algorithm_8h.md) includes implementations of common STL algorithms using the library primitives.
+The header [`algorithm.h`](/futures/reference/Files/algorithm_8h.md) and the corresponding [Algorithms Module](reference/Modules/group__algorithms/) includes parallel implementations of common STL algorithms using the library primitives.

 {{ code_snippet("algorithm/algorithms.cpp", "algorithm") }}

 Like the C++20 [ranges library](https://en.cppreference.com/w/cpp/ranges), these algorithms accept both iterators or ranges as parameters.

+{{ code_snippet("algorithm/algorithms.cpp", "algorithm_range") }}

+## Executors

+Like other parallel functions defined in this library, these algorithms allow simple execution policies to be replaced by concrete executors.

+{{ code_snippet("algorithm/algorithms.cpp", "executor") }}

+## Parallel by default

+Unless an alternative policy or [executor] is provided, all algorithms are executed in parallel by default whenever it is "reasonably safe" to do so.
+A parallel algorithm is considered "reasonably safe" if there are no implicit data races and deadlocks in its provided functors.

+To execute algorithms sequentially, an appropriate executor or policy should be provided:

+{{ code_snippet("algorithm/algorithms.cpp", "inline_executor") }}

+{{ code_snippet("algorithm/algorithms.cpp", "seq_policy") }}

 Unless a policy is explicitly stated, all algorithms are parallel by default.
 These algorithms give us access to parallel algorithms that rely only on executors.
 This allows us to avoid of more complex libraries, such as [TBB](https://github.com/oneapi-src/oneTBB), to execute efficient parallel algorithms.

-Like other parallel functions defined in this library, these algorithms allow simple execution policies to be replaced by concrete executors.
+## Compile time algorithms

+Like in [C++20](https://en.cppreference.com/w/cpp/algorithm), these algorithms can also be used in `constexpr` contexts with the default inline executor for these contexts.

-{{ code_snippet("algorithm/algorithms.cpp", "executor") }}
+{{ code_snippet("algorithm/algorithms.cpp", "constexpr") }}

-!!! warning "Parallel by default"

-    Unless an alternative policy or [executor] is provided, all algorithms are executed in parallel by default whenever it is "reasonably safe" to do so.
-A parallel algorithms is considered "reasonably safe" if there are no implicit data races and deadlocks in its provided functors.

-!!! hint "[constexpr]"

-    Unlike [C++ algorithms](https://en.cppreference.com/w/cpp/algorithm), async algorithms using runtime executors and schedulers cannot be executed as [constexpr].
-However, in C++20, algorithms might still be declared [constexpr] and make use of [std::is_constant_evaluated].
+This feature depends on an internal library implementation equivalent to [std::is_constant_evaluated].
+This implementation is available in most compilers (MSVC 1925, GCC 6, Clang 9), even when C++20 is not available.
+The macro `FUTURES_HAS_CONSTANT_EVALUATED` can be used to identify if the feature is available.

 --8<-- "docs/references.md"